Save Time - Research, design and construction without our kit could take up to 15 hours.

 We're in this to help, not hinder.
 Should you have any issue with our kit, or recommended process, we'll happily buy it back from you.

 To give you an idea of the shelf positioning, measure 10" down from the top center of the headliner edge.
 That is where the shelf will rest on top of the mounting hardware.
+We suggest a maximum load of 50 lbs.

 We recommend 1/2" Baltic Birch if staining or painting, or 1/2" bamboo plywood if leaving it untreated.
 But ¾” plywood can work too!
 More details on working with the plywood are found here.